The following 9 Discipline Strategies are designed to provide information on how teachers might manage common day-to-day classroom discipline issues.

-The following Discipline Models are available for purchase as an individual PDF ($4.99) or as part of a bundled set containing five other Classroom Management and Discipline based resources ($19.99).
+The following Discipline Strategies are available for purchase as an individual PDF ($4.99) or as part of a bundled set containing five other Classroom Management and Discipline based resources ($19.99).
 If you wish to purchase the whole set, please click on the button below.

 Assertiveness and insistence are at the focus of Canter’s model.
 If, at first, these do elicit the desired behavior from students, well organized follow up procedures are brought into play.
 This model provides a very powerful system of corrective discipline.